incheon-time-traveler/incheon-time-traveler.github.io/_posts/2025-08-12-[Internship] Build an Agentflow with Flowsie.md

 ---
-title: "[Internship] Build an Agentflow with Flowsie"
+title: "[Internship] Build a Agentic RAG System with Flowsie"
 date: 2025-08-12 13:15:00 +09:00
+last_modified_at: 2025-08-13 10:48:00, +09:00
 categories: [Internship, AI Workflow Builder]
-tags: [Flowise, Low-code LLM Platform, AI workflow builder, LLM, RAG, Internship]     # TAG names should always be lowercase
+tags: [Flowise, Low-code LLM Platform, AI workflow builder, LLM, RAG, RAG Agent, Internship]     # TAG names should always be lowercase
 description: An Exploration of a Key Concept in Flowise Agentflow, with a Comparison to LangChain and LangGraph.
 ---